-- Vomiting in the last 12 hours - Diarrhea three or more times in the last 12 hours or new onset diarrhea - Airway infection (cold/cough/runny nose).
+- Vomiting in the last 12 hours

+- Diarrhea three or more times in the last 12 hours or new onset diarrhea

+- Airway infection (cold/cough/runny nose).
 This is especially important for those who are unable to manage their own body fluids or wear a mask consistently.

-- Extreme tiredness and/or lack of appetite - Fever of 100.1 or higher (must be fever free for 24 hours without fever reducing medications before returning to campus) - New onset headache - Body aches - Untreated Earache - Sore throat - Untreated tooth or mouth pain - Undiagnosed or unknown rash (a rash that has not been seen or treated by a health care provider) - Any of the above symptoms with fever or chills - Untreated skin conditions - If antibiotic treatment is needed, your child should remain home for the first full 24 hours of medication (e.g., if your child has three doses per day ordered, then three doses must be given before the child returns to school). - Your student may return to school when their symptoms are improving and they have had no fever for 24 hours without medication (any medication with a fever reducer like ibuprofen or acetaminophen). - If any symptoms change, worsen, or do not get better please consult your student's healthcare provider. - If any of the above occur as chronic symptoms please provide the school with a note from your student's healthcare provider regarding the diagnosis and symptoms that are chronic. - If you have questions or are unsure if your student should attend school please contact the school nurse by email at karin.luzzi@ecracharter.org or by text or call at 505-510-1802.
+- Extreme tiredness and/or lack of appetite

+- Fever of 100.1 or higher (must be fever free for 24 hours without fever reducing medications before returning to campus)

+- New onset headache

+- Body aches

+- Untreated Earache

+- Sore throat

+- Untreated tooth or mouth pain - Undiagnosed or unknown rash (a rash that has not been seen or treated by a health care provider) - Any of the above symptoms with fever or chills - Untreated skin conditions - If antibiotic treatment is needed, your child should remain home for the first full 24 hours of medication (e.g., if your child has three doses per day ordered, then three doses must be given before the child returns to school). - Your student may return to school when their symptoms are improving and they have had no fever for 24 hours without medication (any medication with a fever reducer like ibuprofen or acetaminophen). - If any symptoms change, worsen, or do not get better please consult your student's healthcare provider. - If any of the above occur as chronic symptoms please provide the school with a note from your student's healthcare provider regarding the diagnosis and symptoms that are chronic. - If you have questions or are unsure if your student should attend school please contact the school nurse by email at karin.luzzi@ecracharter.org or by text or call at 505-510-1802.
-Every classroom teacher will be issued a first-aid kit in order to provide basic first-aid to students who may have non-serious injuries.

 In the event of an emergency, 911 will be called for assistance, both the parent and school administrator will be notified, and an adult will stay with the child at all times.
 In the case of non-emergencies, a pass from a teacher will be required before a student goes to the health office.
 The health office personnel will determine if a student is to be sent home due to illness.
 In all cases that a student is sent home, the health station personnel will notify the parents/guardians and the attendance office.